Fiber-loving teens have lower heart, diabetes risks

 Nearly 26 million Americans have diabetes, and more than 600,000 die of heart disease every year, according to the Centers for Disease Control and Prevention.

-While the study can't prove that fiber itself was responsible for that difference, the findings resonate with current dietary guidelines, which say high-fiber diets may cut the risk of heart disease, type 2 diabetes and obesity.
+While the study can't prove that fiber itself was responsible for that difference, the findings resonate with current dietary guidelines.
+Carlson said a good goal is to get three servings of fruit, three servings of vegetables and two servings of whole grains a day.

 Dr. Larry Deeb, past-president of the American Diabetes Association, Medicine & Science, added that people should steer clear of highly processed foods, which often have low fiber content.